nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 1
 00:00:34,844 --> 00:00:39,302
 [SPEAKER_00]: That's a mess over there.
-[SPEAKER_00]: The ceiling collapsed
+[SPEAKER_00]: The ceiling collapsed.

 2
 00:00:39,282 --> 00:00:44,972
 [SPEAKER_01]: It's not as bad as it was when I went looking the other weekend, but yeah.

 3
 00:00:44,952 --> 00:00:50,136